csmith/irc-news/README.md

-# IRC Plugins
+# irc-news

-This is an assortment of "plugins" for [greboid/irc-bot](https://github.com/greboid/irc-bot/).

-## Content

-### News

-    go run github.com/csmith/ircplugins/cmd/news -host localhost:8000 -token abcdef -channel news

-Polls the RSS feeds for a number of news aggregation and reports new items to a channel.
+This is a plugin for [greboid/irc-bot](https://github.com/greboid/irc-bot/) that polls various RSS feeds and announces new articles to an IRC channel.

-### Arch

-    go run github.com/csmith/ircplugins/cmd/arch -host localhost:8000 -token abcdef
+    go run github.com/csmith/irc-news/cmd -host localhost:8000 -token abcdef -channel news

-Responds to `!arch <package>` with search results from both the main arch repos and the AUR.